EtniceX/password/README.md

-enter length for the password, and programm write your password into a new .txt file named "manager".
+enter length for the password, and program write your password into a new .txt file named "manager".